The Y10 (Sentinel D.E.D.G.) "Super Sentinel" Tram Engines

-I am not aware of any standard gauge models of the Y10s in any scale.
-However, a narrow gauge variation is available in 3d printed form for OO9 (9mm gauge 4mm scale).
+A narrow gauge variation is also available in 3d printed form for OO9 (9mm gauge 4mm scale).
 Drawings of a similar narrow gauge Sentinel appeared in the July 1998 issue of Railway Modeller.

 The LNER Encyclopedia also includes an article devoted to the Wisbech & Upwell Tramway.

 Thank you to Peter Hayes (Kamloops, BC) on the LNER listserver who supplied some of the above historical information.